Literacy

 - ask them about what they are reading during tutor time.
 Find out what the characters are like, what’s happened so far (recapping skills are important for reading comprehension), what they think might happen next, whether they are enjoying it or not (and why), what it is like in comparison to other things they’re reading about etc.

-put the subtitles on when you watch TV.
-Studies have shown that this simply act can double your chances of becoming a good reader.
+- put the subtitles on when you watch TV.
+Studies have shown that this simple act can double your chances of becoming a good reader.

 - invest in books – charity shops are treasure troves for cheap books, often selling at only 50p per book!